Rally in the Valley

 Meet Our Muscians

-Learning to be able to live our new found lives in sobriety and still maintain our passion for music.
-Wycked Sober started as friends in recovery who simply love music just jamming together.
+Learning to be able to live our newfound lives in sobriety and still maintain our passion for music, Wycked Sober started as friends in recovery who simply love music, just jamming together.
 We have been part of Rally in the Valley since its beginning and we are blessed to be back for our fourth year.

 Joe Miralles Duo

 Joe Miralles is a Philadelphia based singer/songwriter with 6 independent CDs to his name.
 Joe has been writing and performing his music in the Philadelphia area for over 20 years.
 Joe Miralles Trio’s latest release Narrow Path has received some fantastic reviews.
 Joe’s band continues to perform throughout the tri-state area.
 Look for new material from Joe in 2020 at www.joemirallesmusic.com

 Transportation is available from surrounding counties.
 Sign up today to get your seat.

 Schedule for this amazing day for us all to be in community together is coming soon.